Nalini is on the journey to a healthier and happier life, and writes articles with elements of the mind-body-heart-spirit connection.

 When this happens or when you decide to eat as you should not be eating, be selective in what you are eating and when you are eating it.
 A treat does not hurt every now and then, but it is a waste to eat a sweet or food item that we do not really care for just because we can.

 If you are going to cheat, cheat sparingly and selectively.
-Do not waste your cheating opportunities on stuff that you do not really want to eat and are only eating because you are craving something sweet/salty/etc. or because it happens to be around.
+Do not waste your cheating opportunities on stuff that you do not really want to eat and on foods and drinks that you are only eating or drinking because you are craving something sweet/salty/etc. or just because they happen to be around.

 12. Keep a Food-Weight-Exercise-Progress Journal